 19 Ways to Help a Sick Child Feel Better

 It’s a fact: Because their immune systems are still developing, your kids will likely get sick more often than you.
 Here are some of the best tips from parent bloggers and experts alike to help your kids recover (again and again).

-- Honey and cinnamon: For kids over 12 months, one recommended cold remedy is to give them 1 teaspoon honey and ¼ teaspoon ground cinnamon.
+- Honey and cinnamon: For kids older than 12 months, one recommended cold remedy is to give them 1 teaspoon honey and ¼ teaspoon ground cinnamon.
 Offer by the spoonful, or spread it on toast.

 - Vapo-dough!: Add a few drops of eucalyptus, an essential oil that eases congestion, to modeling dough – just make sure kids don’t nibble!

 - Hands-on therapy: Doctors recommend tapping your child’s back with a cupped hand to loosen chest congestion.
 (Have him or her lie across your lap or sit on your lap leaning forward about 30 degrees.)

-- Saline for stuffy nose: A bulb syringe spritz of preservative-free saline solution is good for kids over six months.
+- Saline for stuffy nose: A bulb syringe spritz of preservative-free saline solution is good for kids older than six months.

 - Steamy relief: Look for bath products designed to help congested kids breathe easier.